dcunited001/dcunited001.github.io/_posts/2018-01-28-semioteleological-revolution-a-sociophysical-phase-change.md

 excerpt: ""
 ---

+- competitive symbology
+  - through the ages and in modern infowars.

 In a world awash with a deluge of information, it is who tells the most radiant truth who commands the masses, if they can just be heard.